Charles S. Wasserman

 Current Researches and Interests:

-I am pursuing my Ph.D. in Psychology with a concentration in behavioral neuroscience.
-My current research in the Music Dynamics Lab focuses on experimental testing of Neural Resonance Theory including neural entrainment/synchronization to complex rhythms; specifically to missing pulse rhythms by analyzing steady-state and frequency following responses to these rhythms using Electroencephalography (EEG).
+I am pursuing my Ph.D. in Psychology with a concentration in Language & Cognition.
+My current research in the Music Dynamics Lab focuses on experimental testing of Neural Resonance Theory including neural entrainment/synchronization to complex rhythms by analyzing steady-state and frequency following responses to these rhythms using electroencephalography (EEG).
 I am also interested in neural population coding of statistical elements of sound, and how biofeedback/neurofeedback techniques could be used to manipulate/enhance auditory perception and processing.

 Awards and Recognitions:

 NSF IGERT Fellow

 Wasserman, C., & Segool, N. (2013).
 Working in and with noise: The impact of audio environment on attention.
 Journal of Neurotherapy, 17(4), 203-212.